 - Sweetened whipped cream or ice cream, optional

 Preheat oven to 350º.
-Line a sheet tray with aluminum foil to catch any drips and make clean up easy.
+Line a sheet tray with aluminum foil to catch any drips and make any possible clean up easy.

 In a small bowl, mix together flour, baking powder, and baking soda and set aside.

-Cook 1/2 cup granulated sugar in a 10-inch cast-iron skillet over medium heat, stirring occasionally with a wooden spoon, 10 minutes or until sugar melts and turns a deep amber color.
+Cook 1/2 cup granulated sugar in a 10-inch cast-iron skillet over medium heat, stirring occasionally with a wooden spoon, until sugar melts and turns a deep amber color about 10 minutes.
 Remove from heat.

 This is a good time to cut the peaches and there will be no need for lemon juice.
 If you prep them ahead, toss in the two tablespoons of lemon juice to prevent browning.